agnesoft/adb/documentation/design_specification_query.md

 *Strings*

-The ADb Query assumes the `byte array` to represent all data including strings.
+The ADb Query assumes the `byte array` (`[int64]`) to represent all data including strings.
 Every programming language uses their own native string representation.
 In some languages this is UTF-16 (two bytes per character), in others this is UTF-8 (variable number of bytes per character).
 The binary representation differs (e.g. UTF-16 takes twice as many bytes as it has characters).
 Storing a string in one language and reading it in another without agreeing on the encoding can have surprising results.
-It is not feasible to enforce an encoding for all the data (some data may be binary blobs) and all use cases.
-It is therefore up to the user to make sure the right encoding is used.
+It is not feasible to enforce an encoding (e.g. UTF-8) for all the data because not all data are strings.
+It is therefore up to the user to make sure the right encoding is used when using strings.

+### Code Generators

+Every supported language has its own generator that generates code from the final AST.
+The code is fully native to the target programming language.
+The routines for (de)serialization must be carefully generated so that they produce the same binary data that is deserializable in other supported langauges, particularly in ADb's native C++.

+*C++*

+The special case is C++ as the generated code is considered the primary interface and basis for the ADb itself.
+In case of incompatibilities/inconsistencies between supported languages the version generated for C++ is considered correct.